dbousfie/3510contentbot/syllabus.md

 How generative technology may be used in assessment:

 1\.
-Pre-assessment - to provide structural or overall feedback before beginning any grading.
+Pre-assessment - to provide structural or overall feedback before I begin any grading.

 2\.
-Applying rubric - using the rubric from the course outline to apply to submitted assignments to assess the degree of compliance before or during completing any grading.
+Applying rubric - using the rubric from the course outline to apply to submitted assignments to assess the degree of compliance before or during I complete any grading.

 3\.
-During assessment - to double-check the veracity of claims being made about your submission during the assessment of your material.
+During assessment - to double-check the veracity of claims being made about your submission during my assessment of your material.

 4\.
-Post assessment - to find additional examples or instances in your submissions to assist in providing feedback.
+Post assessment - to find additional examples or instances in your submissions to assist in my feedback.

 5\.
 Refining assessment - suggesting forms of constructive criticism, actionable items, and overarching themes or issues to assist in your assessment.

-6\.
-Checking for unauthorized AI use, following University guidelines (and those attached below).

 How generative technology will NOT be used in assessment:

 No grades will be assigned solely with generative technology at any point in this course.
-Assessment will always be done by the instructor/graders in accordance with the course outlines, because of the unpredictability and unreliability of current generative technology.
+Assessment will always be done by the instructor in accordance with the course outlines, because of the unpredictability and unreliability of current generative technology.

 No personal or individual identifiers will ever be included in the assessment of material by any generative technology.